comrumino/cpp-coursework/notes.md

 * a function is where logically separate copmutation starts---best point to think about correct code and catch errors
 * is it easy to know when a boundary condition is violated

+## Types
+* unsigned type when you know that the the values cannot be negative
+* int for integer arithmetic
+* short is usually too small and long is often has the same size as int
+* use long long when values are larger than the minimum gauranteed size of an int
+* char or bool should only be used to hodl characters or truth values
+* use double for floating-point arithematic, long double is unnecessary and often entails run-time cost
+* integral types

+## Type Conversion
+* nonbool -> if value == 0 then false, so nonzero is true
+* undefined operation such as assign an out-of-range value to an object of signed type the result is undefined
+* don't mixed signed and unsigned types
+* `20 /* decimal */ 024 /* octal */ 0x14 /* hexidecimal */
+* string literal is array of chars followed by a null character
+* escape single quotes, double quotes, question mark, backslash
+* specify the type of a literal e.g. `L'a'`

+## References
+* bind the reference to initializer and cannot not be re-bindined, so it must be initialized
+* are not an object

 ## Terms
+* object, a region of memory which contains data and has a type
+* declaration, makes a name known to program (variable declaration specifies name & type)
+* identifiers, e.g. name
+* variable provides us with a named storage that our programs can manipulate
+* initialized, when an object is given a value at creation time
+* default initialized, variables are given a default value when created
+* assignment, overwrites an objects current value
+* type specifier, the name of a type
+* reference/alias, a name for already existing object aka the "lvalue" `int &refVal = ival; // refVal is another name for ival`
 * clash, two incompatible declarations within the same scope
 * pre-conditions, function argument requirements to run properly (doc if always good arguments, not too slow, not too complicated).
 * post-conditions, the promis of what is returned
 * invariant, a set of constraints which make the state valid (a rule for object value)
 * state, the value of an object
 * valid state, the idea of a valid value
+* lvalues persist and rvalues are ephemeral
+* index/subscript, the value you use in an subscript
+* vector is template, which generates types such as `vector<int>`
+* compound type, type defined in terms of others types such as pointer and reference

 ## Operator: new
 * `new type; // returns a valid address, memory is not initialized, and calls the class constructor`